CS196Illinois/Lecture-Notes/OOP.md

 ## OOP Principles

-Encapsulation
+Encapsulation <br>
-Inheritance
+Inheritance <br>
-Polymorphism
+Polymorphism <br>

-## Abstract Classes vs Interfaces

-## Decorators

-## Command Line
+On polymorphism - There is no built-in method overloading!